 - Buy a stuffed animal that reminds you of your pet, and put your pet’s collar around its neck.

-- If you buried your pet in a cemetery or in a yard, take a picture of the grave site and keep that in a special place you can visit.
+- If you buried your pet in a cemetery, take a picture of the grave site and keep that in a special place you can visit.

 - Plant a tree, bush, shrub, garden or flowerbed as a permanent growing memorial to your pet.
 Mark the site with a memorial plaque, marker or statue.

 - If you have your pet’s ashes, scatter or bury them in your pet’s favorite outdoor place.

 - Keep your pet’s ashes in a personalized urn that you can display in a special place of honor in your home.